Key Takeaways

 How to Avoid

-You're on a crowded bus or squeezing through the Mercato Centrale when a group presses against you from multiple sides.
-One creates a distraction — drops something, waves a clipboard, shouts — while another lifts your wallet or phone.
-By the time you realize what happened, the group has scattered in different directions.
+The mechanic: you're on a crowded bus or squeezing through Mercato Centrale when a group presses against you from multiple sides.
+One creates a distraction — drops something, waves a clipboard, shouts at a "friend," asks for directions — while another lifts your wallet or phone from a back pocket or open bag.
+By the time you realize what happened, the group has scattered in different directions, and the lifted items have been passed to a third member who's already off the bus or out of the market.
+Variants include "child pickpocket" teams where young children work crowds while adult handlers watch, and "cardboard map" gambits where the map shoved in your face conceals the lift below.

 Red Flags